OPS-E2E-PPE/VBA-Docs/api/Access.CheckBox.HideDuplicates.md

 You can set the **HideDuplicates** property only in report Design view.

-You can use the **HideDuplicates** property to create a grouped report by using only the detail section rather than a group header and the detail section.
+Use the **HideDuplicates** property to create a grouped report by using only the detail section rather than a group header and the detail section.

 ## Example